 North Norfolk is steeped in folklore, local myths and legends, from Black Shuck to the laughter and calling of long-dead children sometimes heard echoing across Horsey Mere.
 However, some strange things have happened in the area that are said to be factual rather than fanciful.
 An example is the ‘Gresham Incident’ of which few people are aware.
 That is because it was only talked about late at night when the pub (now closed down) had a lock-in and a large quantity of beer has been consumed.

-They do say that on that night each summer if it is particularly warm weather, screams can be heard coming from a field near the church.
+They do say that on that night each summer, if the weather is particularly warm, screams can be heard coming from a field near the church.
 Nobody dare go to see the cause.